tampanodejs/tnj-web-api/README.md

 client API
 --------------

-This API is for socialnewsdesk's  snd.
+This API is for TNJ.